 Our client was pulled over by the police while transporting medical marijuana for his collective.
 Cannabis Law Group represented our client vigorously in this matter and ended up getting our clients cased dismissed.

-Later in the case, attorneys Randy Collins and Damian Nassiri prepared our clients witnesses to testify at the preliminary hearing on behalf of our client.
+Later in the case, attorney Damian Nassiri prepared our clients witnesses to testify at the preliminary hearing on behalf of our client.
 The case was subsequently dismissed at the preliminary hearing when the prosecutor saw the strength of our case.
 Our lawyers came with all the documents and witnesses necessary to prove our client’s case - including a number of seriously ill patients who came to court to testify.

 People v.
 Martinez– in Orange County, California.
 Our client was charged with two felony marijuana charges – Sales/Transportation of Marijuana - Health & Safety Code §11360(a), and Possession of Marijuana for Sale – Health & Safety Code § 11359.
 Our client also had a weapon on him at the time of arrest in his vehicle.
 As a result, the District Attorney wanted to take our client’s license for a year.